butterbot6283/Discord-MPC-Rich-Presence/README.md

 Yes.
 A shared built-in token is included.
 You only need your own token if you hit rate limits or want private access.

 **Does it work with other media player?**\
-Currently not, but it works with all Media Player Classic series.\
+No, but it works with all Media Player Classic series.\
 Just make sure port is same as [Enable MPC-HC Web Interface](https://github.com/butterbot6283/Discord-MPC-Rich-Presence/#enable-mpc-hc-web-interface)
 - [MPC-HC](https://github.com/clsid2/mpc-hc)
 - [MPC-BE](https://github.com/Aleksoid1978/MPC-BE)
 - [MPC-QT](https://github.com/mpc-qt/mpc-qt) (For Linux)

 **Does the cache reset when I change settings?**\
-Only API-affecting settings reset it (IDs, `dont`, `autoEpisode`, `autoPoster`, `autoDate`, `romajiTitle`, `cleanFilename`).
+Only API-affecting settings reset it (`tmdb_id`, `dont`, `autoEpisode`, `autoPoster`, `autoDate`, `romajiTitle`, `cleanFilename`).
 Visual-only settings like `customText`, `customBigText`, `customImage`, and `slideshowInterval` update Discord instantly without clearing the cache.

 **What if there are multiple `titles_sX.txt` files in the folder?**\
 The script detects the conflict and skips all of them.
 Keep only one titles file per folder.

 **Can I use this for anime?**\
-Yes.
-Set `mal_id` in the folder's `mal.txt` or `config.json`.
-The script will fetch posters and titles from MyAnimeList via Jikan.
+Yes — through TMDb.
+Most anime is listed on TMDb as either a TV show or a movie, so the normal `tmdb.txt` / filename-search / `autoEpisode` flow works the same as for any other show.
 For accurate episode ordering (e.g. Dragon Ball, One Piece), create a `group.txt` with the correct TMDb Episode Group ID.
+There is no separate MyAnimeList/Jikan integration — it was tried and removed for reliability reasons (see [Removed: MyAnimeList / Jikan Integration](#removed-myanimelist--jikan-integration)).

 **What is `dont`?**\
 Don't ask

+---

+## Removed: MyAnimeList / Jikan Integration

+An earlier version of this script fetched anime metadata from MyAnimeList via the [Jikan API](https://jikan.moe/) (unofficial MAL API) when a `mal.txt` file or `mal_id` config value was present.
+This has been **completely removed**.

+**Why it was removed:** Jikan proved too unreliable for a background presence tool that needs to fetch metadata continuously.
+Even simple direct-ID lookups (`GET /v4/anime/{id}`) frequently returned `504 "Jikan failed to connect to MyAnimeList.
+MyAnimeList may be down/unavailable or refuses to connect"`, and search endpoints failed even more often.
+A background retry system was attempted first, but the failures were persistent enough (well beyond what a reasonable retry/backoff schedule should tolerate) that it wasn't worth the added complexity.

+**What changed for existing users:** `mal.txt` and `mal_id` in `config.json` are no longer read at all — you can safely delete them, they're simply ignored.
+TMDb is now the single source of truth for all metadata, including anime.
+Update any `mal.txt` files to `tmdb.txt` with the equivalent TMDb ID instead.

 ---